AbdulSamadgithub/AbdulSamadgithub/readme.md

-### Hi there, I'm Jesse - aka [codeSTACKr][website] 👋
+### Hey !
+Im [<h1>ABDUL SAMAD</h1>] - aka Samad Sangi

-## I'm a Husband, Father, Developer, and Teacher!
+## Im a student developer and tech enthusiast!

-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently learning to code !
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything and anything that i can 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other beginners or anyone who's interested to work on anything web and android related
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 TODO : Learn to develop android apps and websites
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Hobbies : I like to play soccer, video games, and create stupid videos sometimes

 ### Connect with me: